1997 Heath High School shooting: Perpetrator

-Presumably sometime after Thanksgiving Day, Carneal stole two shotguns from his father's closet and hid them under his bed.
+Presumably sometime after Thanksgiving, Carneal stole two shotguns from his father's closet and hid them under his bed.

 Mental illness

 According to reports, Carneal had been bullied by other students and had anxiety, depression, and severe paranoia.
 His paranoia was manifested in habits such as covering up vents and windows while in bathrooms, because he believed he was being watched.
 Following the shooting, Carneal was diagnosed with schizotypal personality disorder and dysthymia.
 Kathleen O'Connor, who treated Carneal while he was incarcerated at the Northern Kentucky Youth Development Center, initially agreed with this diagnosis but later determined that Carneal had paranoid schizophrenia.

 Dewey Cornell and Diane Schetky, who evaluated Carneal after the shooting, later changed their diagnosis to schizophrenia.
 He has been hospitalized several times since the start of his incarceration due to psychosis, and takes the anti-depressant Zoloft and Geodon, an anti-psychotic used to treat schizophrenia.